 - Glutathione: an antioxidant that fights free radicals

-The Myers’ Cocktail provides fast-acting and effective rehydration because this invigorating IV is infused into the bloodstream, so it starts working right away.
+The Myers’ Cocktail provides fast-acting and effective rehydration because this invigorating IV is infused into the bloodstream, so it starts rehydrating your cells and relieving your dehydration symptoms right away.

 Mobile IV Nurses saves you the trouble of traveling to an urgent care center or emergency room because we provide these IV fluids for dehydration at your home, office, or any other convenient location.
 All you need to do is sit back and relax while we take care of you.